ncubeanalytics/ingest/README.md

-# phaedra ingest service
+# N-Cube ingest service
-phaedra service for ingesting data from clients.
+N-Cube service for ingesting data from clients.
 This service does no validation or parsing of data and simply forwards everything as is in client requests to tenant specific kafka topics.